samuel-dekleva/deductible-sim/README.md

 ### Key Results
 - A deductible of approximately 1.5% of the mean claim severity reduces overall expected payouts by 0.9%.
-- Probability of turning a profit remained approximately 50%.
+- The estimated probability of profit remains approximately 50% under this scenario.
 - Tail risk very slightly lowered.

 ### Baseline Scenario